tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

-4. In the right-hand menu, name it 'Transactions Schema <your-assigned-number>' (Description is optional)
+4. In the right-hand menu, name it "Transactions Schema [your-assigned-number]" (Description is optional)

       ![Demo](./images/schemaname1.png)